soolidsnake/shellcode_encoder/README.md

 # shellcode_encoder

-Python Tool / library is a SUB shellcode encoder that uses z3 to find the right valid instructions.
+Python Tool / library, shellcode_encoder is a SUB shellcode encoder that uses z3 to find the right valid instructions.

 ## Usage